Introduction

 Registration Fees

 Once the vehicle has passed inspection, you’ll need to register it with your provincial or territorial motor vehicle department.
-Registration fees vary by location and vehicle type, but they typically range from $0 – $60.
+Registration fees vary by location and vehicle type, but they typically range from $0 to $60.

 License Plates